 Benefit #3- More time to improve core product

-Using an embedded analytics solution with white labelling supported means you free up your developers to focus on innovating upon and improving your core product, with significantly less cost and effort spent compared to building analytics in-house.
+Using an embedded analytics solution with white labeling supported means you free up your developers to focus on innovating upon and improving your core product, with significantly less cost and effort spent compared to building analytics in-house.

 In contrast, building BI means dedicating development to handling user report requests and trying to match the capabilities of specialist third-party BI solutions; a long task near impossible to achieve unless you have the expertise - and that costs a lot more money.

 Custom analytics eliminates all of these potential pain-points, allowing your developers to focus on the product rather than having to also become experts across analytics.
+And as your business and customer base grows, you can scale up your analytic offering as required without having to invest in new infrastructure or expertise.

 Benefit #4 - Increased user engagement and BI adoption